SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 After a moment of silence, Pinkie speaks.

 "Twister would think you are super smart.
 She would say you can do anything you put your mind to.
-And she would say you are super-duper pretty."
+And she would say you are super-duper pretty, and she loves to hug you."

 "Thanks, Pinkie."